 The vase is big and heavy, weighing over 5 pounds and measuring about 9.5" tall and 4.5" at its widest diameter.
 It has marvelously shaped sides, a rounded rim, and a thick circular pedestal foot or base.
 It was engraved using the traditional copper-wheel method, one that requires incredible skill.
-The piece has the expected wear on its base and some small scratches, but overall it is in fantastic condition.
+The piece has the expected wear on its base, a few little scratches, and an area of tiny bubbles in the glass.
+Otherwise, it is in terrific condition.

 Between 1928 and 1950, Elis Bergh was the artistic leader of Kosta glass mill .
 After 1950 until his death in 1954 he appeared as a consultant to Kosta.
 He came to Kosta for an architectural assignment in which he was to design an interior at the mill.
 In 1928 he was called back to draw lighting fixtures, an area in which he considered was an authority.
 As an artistic director he stood for the graceful yet modern design that characterized Kosta's production during the interwar period.

 Buyers are responsible for any customs and import taxes that may apply.
 I'm not responsible for delays due to customs.

 Just contact me within: 14 days of delivery

 Ship items back to me within: 30 days of delivery

 But please contact me if you have any problems with your order.

 Buyers are responsible for return shipping costs.
 If the item is not returned in its original condition, the buyer is responsible for any loss in value.